 The Montessori Practical Life Dressing Frames are a staple in a Montessori classroom.
-The good news is, though, if you are looking for frugal ways to homeschool, there are ways to produce the work without purchasing the frames.
-You can create a DIY frame, use a doll and baby clothes or real objects likes a shoe with lacings.
+The good news is, if you are looking for frugal ways to homeschool, there are ways to produce the work without purchasing the frames.
+You can create a DIY frame, use a doll and baby clothes, or real objects like a shoe with lacings.

 Montessori Dressing Frames

 #1 – Buckling Frame Lesson

 - Identify parts of the frame: “Wood.
 Fabric.
 Buckle.
 Guide.”

 - Hold the point of the strap with a 3-finger grip, thumb on top